 FPGA's shorten the development cycle dramatically and are much cheaper to use than ASICs.
-This allowed research in Co-Design to increase a lot.
-It also made researchers consider more fine-grained approaches.
+Their capacity has grown to a such a size that they can handle real application for a fair price for prototype series.
+This allows research in Co-Design to increase a lot and make it more worthwhile.

 Early approaches in Co-Design started with components of high granularity, such as ASICs and microprocessors.
 Today parts of the hardware are designed from scratch on a FPGA in combination with microprocessor and ASICs.
 This allows the system to benefit from both the microprocessor's specialization and the parallelism offered by the FPGA and ASICs.
-This difference in granularity is an important feature to discriminate on various Co-Design approaches.
+A reason to (still) use ASICs and not to implement all the functionality in microprocessors and FGPAs is the power-consumption.
+The flexibility of the FPGA comes with the price that they are in general power inefficent compared to dedicated custom hardware [41].
+Difference in granularity is an important feature to discriminate on various Co-Design approaches.